kimchitsigai/Articles-and-Tutorials/install_freepbx_ubuntu.md

 *  8 GB supports approx. `100-175` concurrent calls
 *  16 GB supports approx. `175+` concurrent calls

 **NOTE:** It is safe to "guess low."
 If you underestimate your call volume, try adding swap space. *See* [How To Add Swap on Ubuntu 12.04 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-add-swap-on-ubuntu-12-04).
-In addition, DigitalOcean makes it easy to resize your cloud server, later. *See* [How To Resize Droplets Using Snapshots | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-resize-droplets-using-snapshots).
+In addition, DigitalOcean makes it easy to resize your cloud server, later.

+Now, follow the steps outlined in: [How To Create Your First DigitalOcean Droplet Virtual Server](https://www.digitalocean.com/community/articles/how-to-create-your-first-digitalocean-droplet-virtual-server) to deploy the latest release of an `Ubuntu 12.04 64-bit` virtual private server (VPS).

+>#### SSH Keys
+>
+>For increased security, it is advisable that you:
+>
+1. Create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **and**
+2. Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

 ### Set the Hostname and FQDN in `/etc/hosts`